 Pure Water Soquel is projected to cost \$90 million to permit and construct to deliver the 1,500 AFY of purified water to the Basin and ~300 AFY of tertiary treated water for City uses.
-The project will be funded entirely through water rates and/or low interest loans or grant funds; no direct costs are anticipated to the MGA.
+The project will be funded entirely through SqCWD's water rates and/or low interest loans or grant funds; no direct costs are anticipated to the MGA.
 Soquel Creek Water District has received over \$2M in planning grants from the State Water Resources Control Board and a \$150,000 planning grant from the US Bureau of Reclamation to evaluate the PWS project.
 The project is eligible to compete for implementation money (\$50M under Prop 1 Groundwater and \$20M under Title XVI).
 Both grant applications were submitted in early 2019.
+SqCWD is also pursuing low-interest loans through USEPA's Water Infrastructure Finance and Innovation Act (WIFIA) program and State Revolving Funds (SFR).